Boy who doctors said wouldn’t survive prepares for 4th birthday

-2017 is one year Rebekah McCardle will never forget.
-It was the year her baby boy Lucas “Tripp” McCardle lost 70% of his brain matter, became a quadriplegic, and lost his hearing and sight.
-He was 7 and a half months old.
+PURVIS, MS (WRBL) – The year 2017 is one Mississippi mother Rebekah McCardle will never forget.
+It was the year her baby boy Lucas “Tripp” McCardle lost 70% of his brain matter, became a quadriplegic and lost his hearing and sight.
+He was 7 months old.

 “When we took him to the emergency room initially for that fever, I was thinking the whole time we were driving down there I’ve never heard of a person with a fever that high,” said Rebekah McCardle, Tripp’s mom.